Jewelle Gomez: Activism

 Gomez' activism on behalf of LGBTQ rights is "grounded in the history of race and gender in America."
 In "The Marches," an essay in Don't Explain, she writes, "[N]o one of us should feel we can leave someone behind in the struggle for liberation."

-Gomez was on the original staff of Say Brother (now Basic Black), one of the first weekly Black television shows (WGBH-TV Boston, 1968), and was on the founding board of the Gay and Lesbian Alliance Against Defamation (GLAAD) in 1984.
+Gomez was on the original staff of Say Brother (now Basic Black), one of the first weekly Black television shows (WGBH-TV Boston, 1968), and worked there from 1968 to 1971.
+She was also on the founding board of the Gay and Lesbian Alliance Against Defamation (GLAAD) in 1984.

 She also served on the early boards of the Astraea Lesbian Foundation and the Open Meadows Foundation, both devoted to funding women's organizations and activities.
-She's been a member of the board of the Cornell University Human Sexuality Archives and the advisory board of the James Hormel LGBT Center of the main San Francisco Public Library.
+She's been a member of the board of the Cornell University Human Sexuality Archives and the endowment committee of the James Hormel LGBT Center of the main San Francisco Public Library.
 She was a member of the loose-knit philanthropic collective founded in San Francisco in 1998 called 100 Lesbians and Our Friends.
 The group, co-founded by Andrea Gillespie and Diane Sabin, was designed to educate lesbians who were culturally miseducated—as women—about the use of money and benefits of philanthropy.
 The philosophy of making "stretch gifts" (not reducing contributions already being made) to lesbian groups and projects raised more than $200,000 in two years.

 She was a commencement speaker at the University of California Berkeley's Women and Gender Studies Commencement, the University of California at Los Angeles Queer Commencement, and acted as a keynote speaker twice for Gay Pride in New York City and as a host for Pride San Francisco.

 She and her partner, Dr. Diane Sabin, were among the litigants against the state of California suing for the right to legal marriage.
 The case was brought to the courts by the City Attorney of San Francisco, the National Center for Lesbian Rights (NCLR) and the American Civil Liberties Union (ACLU).
 Gomez has written extensively about gay rights since the 1980s, including articles on equal marriage in Ms. Magazine and has been quoted extensively during the court case.
 In May 2008 the Supreme Court ruled in favor of the litigants, allowing marriage between same-sex couples in the state of California.
 Such ceremonies may legally begin after 30 days, allowing municipalities to make administrative changes.
 Gomez and Sabin were among 18,000 couples married in California before (Proposition 8), which banned further same-sex marriages in California, was approved by the voters on November 4, 2008.

+Jewelle: A Just Vision, a documentary about Gomez's art and activism, was directed by award-winning filmmaker Madeleine Lim in 2022.
+The film has screened at multiple film festivals.